-Official transcripts must document successful completion of program-level English and math coursework (grade of C or better) and be issued from a regionally-or nationally-accredited post-secondary institution recognized by the United States Department of Education.
+Official transcripts must document successful completion of program-level English and math coursework (grade of C or better) and be issued from an accredited Institution recognized by the United States Department of Education.
 If the transfer credits do not meet the minimum program requirements for entry, the applicant must take the ACCUPLACER test or complete learning support classes at CGTC.